Real Estate’s Role in Unleashing America’s Energy Dominance

 Key Takeaways

 Avoided energy use—or “nega-watts”—represents the most cost-efficient strategy for strengthening U.S. energy security.
-Building upgrades that reduce power demand save consumers money, support grid reliability, and free up energy use for more energy-intensive facilities like AI data centers and manufacturing.
+Building upgrades that reduce power demand save consumers money, support grid reliability, and free up energy use for AI data centers, mining crypto, and the re-shoring of the U.S industrial base.

 Grid reliability is essential.
-With surging electricity demand from AI and other key sectors, it is crucial to expand grid capacity and invest in long-distance transmission.
+It is crucial to expand grid capacity and invest in long-distance transmission.
 Federal permitting reform is critical to speed up energy infrastructure projects.

 RER supports a national “all of the above” energy strategy that invests in building efficiency, grid modernization, faster permitting, and innovation across all energy sources.